mpu/vim-hol/README.md

-## Interactive HOL-Light in VIM
+## Interactive HOL Light in vim

-The interactive mode is composed of a python wrapper for HOL and a buffer-local VIM mode providing key bindings to interact with the live toplevel.
+The interactive mode is composed of a python wrapper for HOL and a buffer-local vim mode providing key bindings to interact with the live toplevel.

 To install it, try: